andreabradpitto/ARP-assignment/README.md

 10 is to open the log file, 12 to pause, 18 to resume.
 To end, press Ctrl + C in the Output Terminal
 ```

 The dynamic part is the "22961", which gets updated every time the code is run.

-Be careful not to input a wrong [signal value](https://dsa.cs.tsinghua.edu.cn/oj/static/unix_signal.html), as it may break the correct program execution.
+**Warning**: be careful not to input a wrong [signal value](https://dsa.cs.tsinghua.edu.cn/oj/static/unix_signal.html), as it may break the correct program execution.
 If that happens, it may be needed to manually kill processes *P*, *G*, and *L*.

 Please notice that asking for the log file to open at run-time automatically pauses token computation, so that the user can check its entries without being bothered by "document has changed" warnings and alike.